 Making the decision to file for a divorce is difficult for many parties.
 For those individuals who may not yet be ready to take that big next step, there is another option for you.
 Missouri divorce laws state that parties may file for a legal separation when there is a reasonable likelihood that the marriage can be preserved.
 Many of the guidelines remain the same, in regards to things like spousal maintenance, division of property, child support, etc. One or both of the parties must have resided within the state for the required period prior to filing this petition.
 It is important that you consider all options and factors at hand prior to making any legally binding decisions when it comes to legal separation and dissolution because a legal separation can be converted into a divorce.

-Spousal Maintenance Missouri, Illinois, Kansas and Oklahoma
+Spousal Maintenance Missouri, Illinois, Kansas, Oklahoma and Nebraska

 According to Missouri and Kansas divorce laws, the court may grant spousal maintenance to either party.
 This depends on a finding that the party that is seeking spousal maintenance is not able to support themselves and lacks sufficient property to provide for their own needs; or that the party that is seeking spousal maintenance is the guardian of a child whose condition is such that it would be inappropriate for that party to seek outside employment.